karollynecosta/aws_solutions_architect-associate/README.md

 	One Aurora Instance takes writes (MASTER)
 	Automatedfailover for master in less than 30 sec Master+up to 15 Aurora Read Replicas serve reads
+	Each Read Replica is associated with a priority tier (0-15).
+In the event of a failover, Amazon Aurora will promote the Read Replica that has the highest priority (the lowest numbered tier).
+	If two or more Aurora Replicas share the same priority, then Amazon RDS promotes the replica that is largest in size.
+	If two or more Aurora Replicas share the same priority and size, then Amazon Aurora promotes an arbitrary replica in the same promotion tier. read replica vai promover a que tiver com maior prioridade(ord crescente), ex: entre 0-10, Tier-1(32GB) e Tier10(16TB), a Tier-1 será a escolhida.

 Aurora DB Cluster:
 	Writer Endpoint -- point to tha mster